Gaussian Processes indexed on the symmetric group: prediction and learning: Abstract

 \section{Abstract}

-In the framework of the supervised learning of a real function defined on an abstract space $\mathcal X$, the so called Kriging method stands on a real Gaussian field defined on $\mathcal X$.
-The Euclidean case is well known and has been widely studied.
-In this paper, we explore the less classical case where $\mathcal X$ is the non commutative finite group of permutations.
-In this framework, we propose and study an harmonic analysis of the covariance operators that allows us to put into action the full machinery of Gaussian processes learning.
-We also consider our framework in the case of partial rankings.
+In the framework of the supervised learning of a real function defined on an abstract space $\mathcal X$, Gaussian processes are widely used.
+The Euclidean case for $\mathcal{X}$ is well known and has been widely studied.
+In this paper, we explore the less classical case where $\mathcal X$ is the non commutative finite group of permutations (namely the so-called symmetric group $S_N$).
+We provide an application to Gaussian process based optimization of Latin Hypercube Designs.
+We also extend our results to the case of partial rankings.